squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/README.md

 # Module 2: Hands-on Kubernetes

 This module gives Hands-on sessions upon setting up the K8s cluster and deploying sentiment analyzer application on docker containers and then on Kubernetes using ingress.
-Lastly
+Lastly, we will deploy the application using CI/CD with Jenkins and ArgoCD respectively

 | Lecture |   Description  |
 |---------|----------------|